resec/rwa/README.md

-# This fork is trying to patch the RWA model, gaining more implementational flexibility
+# This fork is trying to modify the RWA model, gaining more implementational flexibility
 The patched RWA model is in 'rwa_patch_model' folder under the problem folder.
 The main goal is to let RWA model to start off with 'zero states'.
 The changed parts are: